ucc23/ucc/_pages/FAQ.md

 - [Where can I see the latest changes?](#where-can-i-see-the-latest-changes)

+## What is the UCC?

+The acronym **UCC** stands for `Unified Cluster Catalogue`.
+It is the largest catalogue of [open clusters](https://en.wikipedia.org/wiki/Open_cluster) in existence.
+It consists of comprehensive and homogeneous data for an ever expanding number of entries, taken from the latest published articles combined with data from the [Gaia survey](https://www.esa.int/Science_Exploration/Space_Science/Gaia/Gaia_overview).

 ## How can I cite the UCC?

-If you used the UCC please reference its original
+If you found the UCC useful for your research, please reference its original article
-<a data-umami-event="orig_article" href="https://doi.org/10.1093/mnras/stad2826">article</a>:
+<a data-umami-event="orig_article" href="https://doi.org/10.1093/mnras/stad2826">Perren
+et al. (2023)</a>:

 {% raw %}
 ```